Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 ![](./031.png)

-With the selected root armature, click on File - Export - Warzone 2100 model (.pie), select the location and click export pie to directory.
+With the selected root armature, click on File - Export - Warzone 2100 model (.pie), select the location and click export PIE to directory.

 ![](./032.png)